w3c/wai-curricula/content/content-author/data-tables.md

 Courses based on this module should:

-[TBD]
+* demonstrate how people with disabilities rely on the vissual and non-vissual identification of header andd data cells to understand, navigate, and process data tables
+* explain accessibility requirements related to data tables

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities rely on appropriate table markup and clear relations between table header cells and data cells to understand information presented in tables
+* explain how people with disabilities rely on appropriate table markup and clear relations between header and data cells to understand, navigate, and process information presented in data tables
-* designate the table header cells
+* designate the cells role in data tables, including header and data ccells as well as cell scope
 * provide regular data tables as alternatives to graphical representations of tabular data
 * provide table descriptions to help users understand the purpose of complex tables
 * employ tools that produce accessible markup for data tables